Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Preliminary

 \section{Preliminary}

+In this section, we establish the theoretical framework for HBAC in continuous-variable (CV) systems.
+We begin by defining the two primary classes of control in the cooling protocol: coherent control and incoherent control.
+The distinction between the two lies in the ability to establish coherence across energy levels.
+While both are driven by unitary evolution, incoherent control is constrained to energy-preserving operations, whereas coherent control allows for general unitaries.

-We consider a generic framework of HBAC for bosonic systems, where a $N$-mode machine $M$ works cyclically between a target mode $S$ and a multi-mode reservoir $R$ to carry the entropy from $S$ to $R$ (Fig.~\ref{fig:Overview}).
+In this work, we mainly focus on the scenario based on coherent control, and will show that sub-bath cooling is unachievable with any Gaussian HBAC protocol based on incoherent control.
+Precisely, we consider a $N$-mode machine $M$ that works cyclically between a target mode $S$ and a multimode reservoir $R$ to carry the entropy from $S$ to $R$ (see Fig.~\ref{fig:Overview}).
 The system and machine are described through bare Hamiltonians $H_S = \omega_0 \hat{a}^\dag \hat{a}$ and $H_M = \sum_{j=1}^N \omega_j \hat{b}_j^\dag \hat b_j$ with $\omega_1\leq\cdots\leq\omega_N$, respectively.
-The protocol is made up of several rounds, each comprises of a recharging routine, where a unitary operator $V$ acts collectively on $S$ and $M$, and a thermalizing routine, where $SM$ interacts with $R$ via an energy-preserving unitary $U$.
-Before the protocol starts, the state of $SMR$ is initialized to a Gibbs state $\tau_S\otimes\tau_M\otimes\tau_R$ at inverse temperature $\beta$, i.e., $\tau_X=\frac{e^{-\beta H_X}}{\tr(e^{-\beta H_X})}$.
-Because the reservoir is large, it is assumed to be relaxed to the Gibbs state in every round, while $SM$ can preserve its state in the output of the thermalizing routine to the next round.
-After the whole process ends, the state of the machine would be reset to the Gibbs state for latter use.
+The protocol consists of several rounds, each comprising a recharging routine, in which a unitary operator $V$ acts collectively on $S$ and $M$, and a thermalizing routine, in which $SM$ interacts with $R$ via an energy-preserving unitary $U$.
+Before the protocol starts, the state of $SMR$ is initialized to a Gibbs state $\tau_S\otimes\tau_M\otimes\tau_R$ at inverse temperature $\beta$, i.e., $\tau_X=\frac{e^{-\beta H_X}}{\tr(e^{-\beta H_X})}$, $X\in\{S,M,R\}$.
+Throughout the manuscript, we adopt units where $\hbar = k_B = 1$.
+Because the reservoir is large, it is assumed that it relaxes to the Gibbs state in every round, while $SM$ can preserve its state in the output of the thermalizing routine to the next round.
+After the whole process ends, the state of the machine would be reset to the Gibbs state for later use.
 In the Gaussian scenario (Sec.~\ref{sec:CoolingGO}), we work on the most generic Gaussian HBAC framework, i.e., the only restriction we consider is that both $V$ and $U$ are Gaussian.
-It leads to the fundamental restriction on cooling limit and efficiency imposed by Gaussianity.
-In the non-Gaussian scenario (Sec.~\ref{sec:CoolingNGU}), we showcase the advantage of non-Gaussianity in cooling by considering a specific protocol, where $N=1$, the recharging routine is driven by the multi-excitation exchange Hamiltonian $H_I^{(p)} \propto \hat{a}\hat{b}^{\dag p} + \hat{a}^\dag\hat{b}^p$, and the thermalizing routine is simply full thermalization of the machine mode.
+It leads to the fundamental restriction on the cooling limit and efficiency imposed by Gaussianity.
+In the non-Gaussian scenario (Sec.~\ref{sec:CoolingNGU}), we showcase the advantage of non-Gaussianity in cooling by considering a specific protocol, where $N=1$, the recharging routine is driven by the multiexcitation exchange Hamiltonian $H_I^{(p)} \propto \hat{a}\hat{b}^{\dag p} + \hat{a}^\dag\hat{b}^p$, and the thermalizing routine is simply full thermalization of the machine mode (see Fig. 1 b).